causalpathlab/asapp/README.md

 asappy.create_asap_data(sample,working_dirpath=wdir)
 ```

-## Create ASAPP object
+## Create ASAP object

-Next, we create ASAPPY object and link dataset to it.
+Next, we create ASAP object and link dataset to it.
 Depending on the size of data_size, the object will load the data on memory or setup on-disk option to run further analysis.
-- if total size of the data is less than data_size then load on memory else run alaysis on-disk
+- if total size of the data is less than data_size then load on memory else run analysis on-disk

 ```